mlc-mlapis/docs/src/documentation/environment-variables/how-to-access.md

-# How to access, update and add variables to your services
+# How to Access, Update, and Add Variables to Your Services

 Services define their own environment variables that are then available inside a service.
-Service has access to environment variables from other services inside the same project prefixed by their name.
-For example if we want to access environment variable called `connectionString` defined on `mariadb` service from another service we would reference that variable using `mariadb_connectionString` key.
+Each service has access to environment variables of other services inside the same project prefixed by their name.
+For example, if we want to access environment variable called `connectionString` defined on `mariadb` service from another service we would reference that variable using `mariadb_connectionString` key.